Permutations with non-decreasing transposition array and pattern avoidance: Avoidance of length 3 patterns in

-By the definition of the bijection $\phi$ we have : $\tau'= \prod_{i=1}^{n-1} (i, f'_i)$, then by Lemma \ref{AddjandFlip} , $\tau= \prod_{i=1}^{n-j} (i+1, f'_i) \cdot \prod_{i=n-j+1}^{n-1} (i+1, f'_i+1)$.
-By plugging these values in Equation \ref{flip} we obtain:
+By the definition of the bijection $\phi$ we have $\tau'= \prod_{i=1}^{n-1} (n{-}i, f'_{n-i})$, then by Lemma \ref{AddjandFlip}, $\tau=\prod_{i=1}^{j-1} (n{-}i{+}1, f'_{n-i}+1)\circ \prod_{i=j}^{n-1} (n{-}i{+}1, f'_{n-i})$.
+By plugging these values in Equation \ref{flip} we obtain

-In the symmetric group, if a permutation $\alpha$ is written as product of cycles and $\beta$ is another permutations, the conjugate $\beta \alpha \beta^{-1}$ can be computed by replacing every integer $i$ with $\beta(i)$ in the product of cycles giving $\alpha$.
+In the symmetric group, if a permutation $\alpha$ is written as product of cycles and $\beta$ is another permutation, the conjugate $\beta \alpha \beta^{-1}$ can be computed by replacing every integer $i$ with $\beta(i)$ in the product of cycles giving $\alpha$.